 The hardest part of any piece of writing is just getting started after choosing the writing direction.
-Having a format can help quickly give structure to not only what you should write, but what the finished piece should look like.
-The following statement of purpose format offers some general direction so you can start getting ideas and get to writing to get an amazing outcome.
+Having a format can help quickly give structure to not only what you should write but what the finished piece should look like to impress readers.
+The following statement of purpose (or statement of interest) format offers some general direction so you can start getting ideas and get to writing to get an amazing outcome.

 Think about it, do you really want to waste your time trying to figure out everything you need to know about your statement of purpose?
 Of course not.
-That’s why we wrote this quick guide to tell you everything you need to know to go from staring a blank screen to writing your first draft of a successful statement of purpose.
+That’s why we wrote this quick explanation guide to tell you everything you need to know to go from staring at a blank screen to writing a statement of purpose first successful draft.

 What is a statement of purpose?

-A statement of purpose (SOP or also called statement of intent), in the context of applying for graduate school, is an essay that’s one of the most important aspects of your application because it tells the admission committee who you are, why you’re applying, why you’re a good candidate, and what you want to do in the future, your professional goals, what will you do when becoming alumni or Ph.D., apart from your GPA, test scores and other numbers.
+A statement of purpose (SOP or also called statement of intent), in the context of applying for graduate schools or universities, is an essay that’s one of the most important aspects of your application because it tells the admission committee who you are, why you’re applying, why you’re a good candidate, and what you want to do in the future, your professional goals, what will you do when becoming alumni or Ph.D., apart from your GPA, test scores and other numbers.
 Therefore, don’t neglect the importance of this essay.
 It’s sometimes called an SOP letter, application essay, personal background, objectives for graduate study, cover letter, or something similar to one of these.
 The thing is that this diversity of titles implies SOP anyway.
 Keep in mind that even top-rated universities, like MIT, Stanford, or Berkley take essays as a deciding factor.

-The statement of purpose reflects not only who you are as a candidate, but your writing abilities as well.
+The statement of purpose (statement of interest) reflects not only who you are as a candidate but your writing abilities and qualifications as well.
 In college and graduate school, you’re going to be doing a ton of writing.
 Seriously a ton.
 It is a common deal for universities.
 It was not unusual for me to write papers 10-20 pages or longer.
 Take it as a commitment.
 With that in mind, it is really important to show that you are a truly competent writer.
-Some quick tips are:
+Some quick statement of purpose tips are:

-- Your statement of purpose shouldn’t have any spelling or grammatical errors
+- Your statement of purpose shouldn’t have any typos, spelling or grammatical errors

 - Use strong, clear, and concise writing